What is the connection between prices, inflation, and the money supply?

 Role of the market and prices

-The markets role in the economy is to adjust prices based on value and risk.
-What happen was the market was not allowed to adjust, and people who took too much credit and too much risk for too many years got a nice golden parachute complements of the US central bankers.
+The market’s role in the economy is to adjust prices based on value and risk.
+What happened was the market was not allowed to adjust, and people who took too much credit and too much risk for too many years got a nice golden parachute complement of the US central bankers.

 This prevented the adjustment of their financial assets to the level in which the market would have valued them properly.
 They were rewarded for their stupidity.

 Financial assets did not adjust as they should have, and the market will start non-price rationing and other forms of non-price adjustments.
 We will have a flat price level for a while.
 The housing market will stabilize.
 This is the calm before the storm.

 What will happen next has happened in every country where the government does not allow prices to move as they should, based on natural market forces.
 This applies to every nation from the Soviet centrally controlled prices or the indexing in the 1970s in the USA or any country that expands its money supply.
 Non-price rationing cannot exist in the long term in a capitalistic economy.

 Something has to happen to allow the relative value of these toxic assets falls in relation to other assets.
 If prices of these assets do not fall, the prices of stable assets will rise.
 This is economics 101, Austrian economics.

 The relative mechanism of price adjustment will eventually kick in even if there is a lag, not with the downward adjustments of toxic financial assets, but with an increase in producer prices, wages and consumer prices.
 This will be feed by inflationary expectations.
 Expectational inflation gets out of control.
 Inflation will create instability and eventually lead to stagflation.